bezdonas/toastik/README.md

 # toastik
-Simple dependancies-free [bootstrapy-looking](http://getbootstrap.com/components/#alerts) javascript toast notifications library.
+Simple but powerful dependancies-free [bootstrapy-looking](http://getbootstrap.com/components/#alerts) javascript toast notifications library.
-Inspired by [toastr](https://github.com/CodeSeven/toastr) with no desire to use jQuery or any other framework.
+Inspired by [toastr](https://github.com/CodeSeven/toastr) with no desire to use jQuery.
 No css-files are required.

 Developed with ES6 compiled by [babel](https://babeljs.io) using [webpack](https://webpack.github.io/)